 Workplace injuries range from broken limbs to those involving more severe brain injuries and spinal cord injuries, even death.
 Among Kline & Specter's legal victories for working men and women are several with spectacular settlements or jury verdicts.
 They are:

-* A lawsuit in which the firm won a $36.4 million settlement for a worker killed in an explosion at a Delaware oil refinery (see Davis/Motiva) The settlement, announced in September 2003, is considered the largest for a single-victim fatality ever reported in the United States.
+- A lawsuit in which the firm won a $36.4 million settlement for a worker killed in an explosion at a Delaware oil refinery (see Davis/Motiva) The settlement is considered the largest for a single-victim fatality ever reported in the United States.

-In November 2006, the firm won a $3 million verdict for a Philadelphia ironworker who fell down a stairwell after temporary lighting failed at a construction site.
+- The firm won a $3 million verdict for a Philadelphia iron worker who fell down a stairwell after temporary lighting failed at a construction site.
 The worker sustained severe neck and shoulder injuries.
 (See the McCormick case.)

-In an earlier case, the family of a man crushed to death in a crane accident settled a suit against the manufacturer, seller and installer of the crane's control system.
-The settlement, reached in November 2002, was for $4.4 million. (see Yankosky).
+- The family of a man crushed to death in a crane accident settled a suit against the manufacturer, seller and installer of the crane's control system for $4.4 million.
+(Yankosky).

 Click here to contact a construction injury lawyer for a free evaluation of your case.

 For other Kline & Specter litigation results, click here to see our list of Major Victories.